sharpencrag/maya-mirage/README.md

 The test suite runs against Maya 2024, but any version of maya above 2018 should work!

-Full API documentation will be coming soon.
+Full API documentation will be coming soon!

 Overview
 --------